 Goals of a hurricane kit checklist:

-• Be prepared to leave your home before the storm with an evacuation plan and all materials you will need to evacuate.
+- Be prepared to leave your place of business before the storm with an evacuation plan and all materials you will need to evacuate

 What Should You Put in Your Hurricane Preparedness Checklist?